 The Netherlands are more than ‘just’ Amsterdam

 Sometimes I just can’t imagine why I spend so much time at home.
 Not that I’m ever bored.
 I was searching the internet to find things to do this summer while not crossing the Dutch border.
 I got overwhelmed, because my home country has so many amazing things to offer.
 When people tell me that they have visited the Netherlands and just stayed in Amsterdam, I get a bit disappointed.
 Our country has SO much more to offer.
+There are many great places for a staycation in the Netherlands, different things to do, and typical Dutch foods to eat.
 What is the reason then that I spend so much more time abroad exploring foreign countries, instead of my own?
 I have no idea.
 So earlier this week I packed up a picnic lunch, then put extra air in the tires of my bike and went on an adventure just 9 kilometers from home.

 The Schoorlse Duinen have more than 60 kilometers of foot and bicycle paths that take you to the highest dunes, as well as the oldest forests or the drifting dunes.
 Beside being great for walking and running this beautiful nature reserve is ideal for cycling.
 Come on your city bike or take a mountain bike.
 There are small routes perfect for families or those of us that like shorter distances.
 There are also full day routes for the more adventurous types.
 When arriving at the nature reserve, I visited the visitor center first.
 I got a map of the area to map out a route for today’s bike ride.
 The Duinen are worth just a quick stop, but there is so much to explore.
 The people who work here will talk to you about the area with so much enthusiasm, even when you didn’t plan on going any further you will.
 You just get too curious while talking to them.